-Exodus 12:1-4 “And the LORD spake unto Moses and Aaron in the land of Egypt, saying, this month shall be unto you the beginning of months: it shall be the first month of the year to you.
-Speak ye unto all the congregation of Israel, saying, In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for an house: and if the household be too little for the lamb, let him and his neighbor next unto his house take it according to the number of the souls; every man according to his eating shall make your count for the lamb.”
+And the LORD spake unto Moses and Aaron in the land of Egypt, saying, This month shall be unto you the beginning of months: it shall be the first month of the year to you.
+Speak ye unto all the congregation of Israel, saying, In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for an house: and if the household be too little for the lamb, let him and his neighbour next unto his house take it according to the number of the souls; every man according to his eating shall make your count for the lamb (Exodus 12:1-4 KJV).

-Exodus 12:5-11 “Your lamb shall be without blemish, a male of the first year: ye shall take it out from the sheep, or from the goats: and ye shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of Israel shall kill it in the evening.
+Your lamb shall be without blemish, a male of the first year: ye shall take it out from the sheep, or from the goats: and ye shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of Israel shall kill it in the evening.
 And they shall take of the blood, and strike it on the two side posts and on the upper door post of the houses, wherein they shall eat it.
 And they shall eat the flesh in that night, roast with fire, and unleavened bread; and with bitter herbs they shall eat it.
 Eat not of it raw, nor sodden at all with water, but roast with fire; his head with his legs, and with the purtenance thereof.
 And ye shall let nothing of it remain until the morning; and that which remaineth of it until the morning ye shall burn with fire.
-And thus shall ye eat it; with your loins girded, your shoes on your feet, and your staff in your hand; and ye shall eat it in haste: it is the LORD'S passover.”
+And thus shall ye eat it; with your loins girded, your shoes on your feet, and your staff in your hand; and ye shall eat it in haste: it is the LORD'S passover (Exodus 12:5-11).

-I want to focus in this writing on a singular aspect of this Scripture passage.
-This aspect is certainly one of the most important issues of our day as the body of Jesus Christ – the one, true house of God.
-In verse 3 of the passage we find that the people were commanded to take, each of them, a “lamb for a house.”
+In this message I want to focus on a single aspect of this story.
+The understanding in this portion is a most prominent issue for the Body of Christ, the Church.
+In verse 3 of Exodus 12, we find that the people, each of them, were commanded to take a “lamb for a house.”
 In other words, everyone is to take part in this ordinance.
 Every house is to participate; every house is to take a lamb—a lamb for a house.
-Now look at the next verse, verse 4, “And if the household be too little for the lamb, let him and his neighbor next unto his house take it.”
+Now look at verse 4, “And if the household be too little for the lamb, let him and his neighbor next unto his house take it.”
 There are two truths that loom large from these words that indict the contemporary institutional church.
 These truths are found in the words, “if the household be too little for the lamb” and, secondly, “let him and his neighbor next unto his house take it.”

 The house is too little!